Skip to content

 Seed Groups

 Seed Groups are only supported for the email channel.
-You can add users to a Seed Group to send copies of each email variant message to all members of the group.
+Add users to a Seed Group to send copies of each email variant message to all members of the group.

 Seed Groups aren’t available for API campaigns, but you can include Seed Groups using an API-triggered entry in the campaign.
-You can use this to measure deliverability metrics and to keep a record of your email content for historical and archival purposes.
+Use this to measure deliverability metrics and to keep a record of your email content for historical and archival purposes.

 Seed emails will have [SEED] appended to the start of the email subject line.
 Note that seed emails do not: